-It is winter time again.
+It is wintertime again.
 Well, not quite yet, but we are almost there.
 And it is definitely cold enough for my thin blood running in my veins.
 The countryside gets more desolate by the day with murky light and fog everywhere.
-The weather pelting you with rain, sleet and snow at Thor’s whim.
+The weather pelting you with rain, sleet, and snow at Thor’s whim.
 And you ask yourself: Whatever happened to Freyr and his sunny ways?

 So, what better time than now to look at an old(er) Doom Metal record with a Gothic flavor.
-Draconian‘s 2005 second full length album Arcane Rain Fell is a good one to start this series with.
+Draconian‘s 2005 second full-length album Arcane Rain Fell is a good one to start this series with.

 This record really marks the turning point for the band!

 Lisa, first appearing on the 2002 demo Dark Oceans We Cry, was to leave the band much later in 2011, to the doom-laden chagrin of much of her fan base.
-Fortunately, they found Heike Langhans, who’s excellent vocal powers were on display as of 2012, culminating in the tear-filled newest album Sovran.
+Fortunately, they found Heike Langhans, whose excellent vocal powers were on display as of 2012, culminating in the tear-filled newest album Sovran.

 Arcane Rain Fell offers the perfect departure from Where Lovers Mourn.

 And in more ways than one: Lisa’s style became scarcer, moving away from this distinct Gothic Metal front chick style.
 Much better attuned to the overall theme of foggy swamps and miserable people moving over muddy paths under a watery moon.
-The growls got darker and more menacing too on Arcane Rain.
+The growls got darker and more menacing, too, on Arcane Rain.
 And so did the music with its turn towards more tribulation and torment.
 All this added to this bitter medicine that was already insanely spreading its wings.

 Now, may I suggest that you do not start on Arcane Rain Fell with desperation already in your mind and thoughts.
 Because it is an almost insane full dose of desolation that awaits you in the entrails of the record.
 The album gorges with slow, thunderous riffs and – at times – a roughly faster tune, strangely reminiscent of a later Amon Amarth.
 In sound, not in theme, of course.
 The growls always fit the theme and Lisa’s contributions chime in perfectly.